The Rev. Daniel F. Graves, B.A. (York, 1994, hons. 1999), M.Div. (Trinity College, 2007), Th.M. (Trinity College, 2017)

 Rector (Parish Priest)

 Fr.
 Graves is an Anglican priest, writer, and Church historian.
 He grew up in Richmond Hill and while he was baptized at St. Gabriel’s he spent most his early years into adulthood at St. Mary’s.
 Fr.
 Graves’ greatest joy in ministry is being amongst the people.
 He is a “neighbourhood priest” who loves to be out and about in the community and building relationships.
-For the past five years he has been the Priest-in-Charge, and latterly, the Incumbent of Trinity Church, Bradford.
-He served his curacy at Holy Trinity, Thornhill where he also served as Associate Priest.
-Prior to ordained ministry, Fr.
-Graves was manager of the Anglican Book Centre in Toronto for many years.
+Prior to coming to St. Paul’s, he was the Priest-in-Charge, and latterly, Incumbent of Trinity Bradford (2010-2016).
+He served his curacy at Holy Trinity, Thornhill (2007-2009) where also served as Associate Priest (2009-2010) Fr.
+Graves was also manager of the Anglican Book Centre in Toronto for many years.

 Fr.
 Graves is also deeply dedicated to the ministry of healing, having served for many years on the Bishop’s Committee on Healing.
 He lectures widely on the healing ministry, having been invited to give retreats and workshops for seminaries, dioceses and parishes in Canada and as far away as Florida and Jamaica.
 He is the editor and compiler of Prayers for Healing from the Anglican Tradition (Toronto: Anglican Book Centre, 2010).

 As a scholar, Fr.
 Graves’ earliest academic training was in biblical studies, which remains his first love.
 As such he enjoys preaching, writing reflections on Holy Scripture, and leading Bible studies.
 For the past several years his published academic work has mostly focused on sixteenth century Anglicanism, with a special interest in the Anglican luminary Richard Hooker.
 His most recent book, co-edited with Scott Kindred-Barnes is Richard Hooker: His Life, Work, and Legacy – Essays in honour of W. David Neelands (Toronto: St. Osmund Press, 2013).
+He is currently working a full-length biographical treatment of Richard Hooker.
 He is an active member of the Richard Hooker Society.
 Fr.Graves is also the editor of the Journal of the Canadian Church Historical Society and writes and lectures on the English Church in Upper Canada.
-He is currently completing a ThM in Anglican Theology at Trinity College, Toronto, under the direction of Canon David Neelands.

 The Reverend Colin Bowler